mongodb/laravel-mongodb/README.md

     $user = Comment::where('body', 'like', '%spam%')->get();

-**Inserts, updates and deletes**

-All basic insert, update, delete and select methods should be implemented.

 **Incrementing or decrementing a value of a column**

 Perform increments or decrements (default 1) on specified attributes: